kasir-barati/go-back-to-score-one-in-learning-angular/README.md

 # Steps before creating a new Angular app

+- **If you are like me, A picky backend developer with dogmatic fervent belief that what you know is 100% transmutable to frontend I should say I am so sorry but unfortunately we have to adapt ourselves with a new realities\*.
+So please use a broom and clean sweep your mind.
+Be like a junior who accepts anything**
 - Specify and identify your
   - [components](#what-are-components)
   - [modules]()
   - [models]()
 - App Component should soly contains overall app

+\* Reality is not a solid singular thing, They are meandering and flowing like water

 # What are Components?